Microchip-MPLAB-Harmony/motor_control/docs/GUID-3D21A744-D128-4A47-ACAF-BDE8FF6807FB.md

 # Field Oriented Control Implementation
-The generated code from the Motor Control Plant intends to achieve following goals:
+The generated code from the Harmony Qspin intends to achieve following goals:
 - to spin a motor based on simple user inputs
 - to be modular and maintainable
 - to be a clear example to Microchip customers for a motor control Application using Microchip's 32 bit MCU devices